High Capacity Commercial / Industrial Reverse Osmosis Units

 About Larger Reverse Osmosis Units

-Large RO's donβt have their own tank but will typically work by feeding water into your existing header tank, usually operating "on demand" with an "on/off" relay switch.
+Large RO's but will typically work by feeding water into a larger header tank.
+This is what we would term a "bucket" tank.
+As oppsoed to the small RO pressurised tank usually operating "on demand" with an "on/off" relay switch.

 You need to watch the pressure and generally keep an eye on them.